What used to motivate me to train and get fit doesn’t motivate me anymore.

 As we get older we become more insulin resistant.
 This means that with age we become more sensitive to refined carbohydrates.
 All of us.
 Even the people you know who seem to digest carbs well.
 Them too.
 And when you look at the statistics...in the US 90% of adults have a metabolic disorder.
 So that’s a staggering number and it shows that metabolic syndrome is more pervasive than was previously thought.

 So with Metabolic health, it’s not just what you eat but when and how you eat it.
 So both my husband and I are huge proponents of fasting.
 We’ll do time-restricted feeding daily (right now my fasting window is between 16 and 18 hours) and twice a year we do prolonged fasting.
 Water fasting is one of the best tools we have to repair gut health.
 And daily fasts like time-restricted feeding i.e.,16/8 is a great way to improve metabolic fitness.
 If you’re interested to know more about fasting I’d recommend reading the scientific literature and checking out Dr. Peter Attia, Dr. Rhonda Patrick, and Dr. Valter Longo.
+Also, check out this excellent blog post from Levels to understand the benefits of fasting.

 Sleep does not get that much attention, does it.
 I remember in my twenties, sleep was the last thing on my priority list.
 I’d pull all-nighters to finish papers and study for exams.
 I’d get into the habit of going to bed late and waking up early and just walked through life utterly sleep deprived, until I started making it a priority in my late twenties.
 And so glad I did, just wished I started sooner.